Is dry food bad for cats? Let’s get our thinking cats on!

 Is dry food good for cats' health in any way?

-While cats should not be feed dry food alone, it may have a place in a balanced diet, especially in the following cases:
+While neither outdoor nor indoor cats should be fed dry food alone, it may have a place in a balanced diet, especially in the following cases:

-- Maintaining dental health—Many vets believe the textured abrasiveness and chewy quality of dry food can help prevent plaque and calculus formation in cats’ teeth
+- Maintaining dental health—Many vets believe the texture of dry food can help prevent plaque and calculus formation in cats’ teeth

 - Gaining healthy weight—Is your cat losing too much weight?
 Or are you bothered by your kitten failing to gain the necessary pounds?
 Since dry cat food is carb-rich, it helps felines gain weight faster than wet alternatives

-- Recovering from malnutrition—Dry food biscuits are a lifesaver for rescue cats who have endured starvation.
+- Recovering from malnutrition—Biscuits are a lifesaver for rescue cats who have endured starvation.
 Neglected animals can succumb to Refeeding Syndrome if you let them eat too much at a time.
 Thankfully, dry food is a great way to control the portions while the cat’s frail and battered body gets used to regular meals again

 Dry vs. wet cat food pros and cons—feeding solutions based on age